|

-A materials test subjecting a specimen of a material or component to forces either:-
+A materials test subjecting a specimen of a material or component to a mechanical force, either:-

 - Peel resistance

 The testing machine automatically measures the forces applied and the resulting behaviour of the material.
-Physical properties can be derived from the Load / displacement or Stress / Strain curves:-
+Mechanical properties can be derived from the Load / displacement or Stress / Strain curves:-

 - Yield Strength / Yield Point (YS)